-There are adventure destinations that are so isolated and so well tucked that getting there is actually an adventure in itself.
-These places radiate so much splendor, mystery, and secrecy that it deserves a very special trip.
+There are adventure destinations that are so isolated and so well tucked that getting to such destinations is actually an adventure in itself.
+These places radiate so much splendor, mystery, and secrecy that they deserve very special trips.
 That is basically what I had in mind to celebrate my Sweetie’s birthday last September 8, 2013.
 As a special birthday gift, we decided to visit and explore Aloguinsan’s version of a secret coastal shangri-la, The Hermit’s Cove.

 As its name implies, the Hermit’s Cove in Kantabogon, Aloguinsan, is a small coastal bay facing the serene Tañon Strait that separates the islands of Cebu and Negros.
 The cove is definitely secluded; it isn’t named Hermit’s Cove for nothing.
 According to locals, a hermit used to live in this cove a hundred years ago, surviving on the bounties of both the sea and the mountains.

 We started our adventure at Aloguinsan’s white-sand Hidden Beach early Sunday morning.
 Sweetie’s relatives were already there, having spent Saturday night at the beach.
 We were supposed to camp there with them, but heavy rains in Lutopan during Saturday night stopped us from proceeding to Hidden Beach.

 The morning’s low tide exposed Aloguinsan’s vast tidal flats.
 Early beachgoers and locals foraged the sea grass, sand, and burrows for treasures that the sea has left behind during its retreat.